António Guterres: First term

 On 1 January 2017, on his first day as secretary-general of the United Nations, Guterres pledged to make 2017 a year for peace.
 "Let us resolve to put peace first," he said.
-On 12 April 2017, Guterres appointed an 8-member Independent Panel to assess and enhance the effectiveness of UN-Habitat after Adoption of the New Urban Agenda.
-The panel's recommendation to establish an independent coordinating mechanism, ‘UN-Urban’ met with criticism from urban experts and the African Urban Institute.
+On 12 April 2017, Guterres appointed an eight-member independent panel to assess and enhance the effectiveness of UN-Habitat after the adoption of the New Urban Agenda.
+The panel's recommendation to establish an independent coordinating mechanism, 'UN-Urban', met with criticism from urban experts and the African Urban Institute.
 On 20 June 2017, "Secretary-General António Guterres warned the Trump administration, that if the United States disengages from many issues confronting the international community it will be replaced".

 In response to the death of Chinese Nobel Peace Prize laureate Liu Xiaobo, who died of organ failure while in government custody, Guterres said he was deeply saddened.
 After the violence during the 2017 Catalan independence referendum, Guterres trusted Spanish institutions to find a solution.
 He gave the same message when Catalonia declared independence on 27 October 2017 but said the solution should be made under the constitutional framework.

 Guterres criticized the Saudi Arabian-led intervention in Yemen and the naval, land and air blockade of Yemen.
 The blockade has further aggravated Yemen's severe humanitarian crisis.
 Guterres said that the intervention in Yemen "is a stupid war.
 I think this war is against the interests of Saudi Arabia and the Emirates... [and] of the people of Yemen."
 Guterres opposed US President Donald Trump's decision to recognize Jerusalem as Israel's capital.
 In March 2018, Guterres said the population of Syria's Eastern Ghouta was living in "hell on earth".
 In one district, 93% of buildings had been damaged or destroyed by December, according to UN satellite imagery analysis.
 A recent wave of bombings has caused further destruction.

 Guterres called the 2018 North Korea–United States summit a "crucial milestone" for nuclear disarmament.
 He urged both sides to "seize this momentous opportunity" and offered UN assistance to achieve the goal of dismantling North Korea's nuclear weapons program.
 In August 2018, Guterres called for an independent investigation into a Saudi Arabian-led coalition air strike in Yemen that killed 51 civilians, including 40 children.